How to Raise a Grievance at Work: A Practical Guide

 - You're waiting for an appeal outcome

-The clock keeps ticking regardless.
-Many potential claims are lost because people wait for the grievance process to finish, only to find they've run out of time to go to tribunal.
+The clock keeps ticking.
+Many potential claims are lost because people wait for the grievance process to finish, only to find they've run out of time.

-What to do: If your situation might lead to a tribunal claim, work out your deadline early.
-If the grievance process is dragging on and you're approaching 3 months, contact ACAS to start early conciliation - you can continue the grievance process in parallel.
+What to do: Work out your deadline early.
+If the grievance process is dragging and you're approaching 3 months, contact ACAS to start early conciliation — you can continue the grievance in parallel.

 What If Your Employer Ignores Your Grievance?